flag of FranceFrench Accessibility Home Site Map Skiptocontent Contact Tours Travel Guide Visa Search

 large pots Jewellery at Leptis Magna Museum

-Leptis Magna is the home of Punic, Phoenician and Roman remains and of the Berber Roman emperor Septimius Severus.
-Many of these archaeological finds are now housed in the museum, including statues of and stelaes of Tannit, Bal, El, Zeus, Mars, Isis, Serapis, Apollo, Castor & Pollux and many more characters of classical mythology, busts, inscription-bearing rocks, pottery, jewellery, coffins and metal work.
+Leptis Magna is the home of Berber, Punic, Phoenician and Roman remains, as well as the home of the Berber Roman emperor Septimius Severus.
+Many of these archaeological finds are now housed in the museum, including statues and stelaes of Tannit, Bal, El, Zeus, Mars, Isis, Serapis, Apollo, Castor & Pollux and many more characters of classical mythology, busts, inscription-bearing rocks, pottery, jewellery, coffins and metal work.

 Pottery at Leptis Magna Museum